TheRoro/Polytype-Layout/README.md

 [Chart that showcases the unchanged letters relative to QWERTY for a list of alternative layouts]

-As you can observe, the Polytype Layout boasts one of the highest numbers of unchanged letters compared to QWERTY.
+As you can observe, the **Polytype Layout** boasts one of the _highest numbers_ of **unchanged letters** compared to QWERTY.
 This means that if you're transitioning from QWERTY, you'll find it easier to learn the Polytype Layout compared to other alternatives.
-It's worth noting that Polytype draws significant inspiration from Colemak (you may have noticed the similarity in the right home row), so if you're already familiar with Colemak, you'll only need to make adjustments to 10 letters in your layout.
+It's worth noting that Polytype draws significant inspiration from [Colemak](https://en.wikipedia.org/wiki/Colemak) (you may have noticed the similarity in the right home row), so if you're already familiar with Colemak, you'll only need to make adjustments to 10 letters in your layout.

 ![Polytype - Highlighted letters (Colemak).png](https://raw.githubusercontent.com/TheRoro/Polytype-Layout/main/images/polytype_letters_changed_colemak.png "Polytype - Highlighted letters (Colemak)")

 [Image that showcases the unchanged letters relative to Colemak]

-When considering a new keyboard layout, it's essential to find one that aligns with your specific requirements.
-The Polytype Layout offers a compelling combination of familiarity, ergonomic design, and improved typing efficiency, making it a promising option to enhance your typing experience.
+When considering a new keyboard layout, it's essential to find one that aligns with your _specific requirements_.
+The **Polytype Layout** offers a compelling combination of familiarity, ergonomic design, and improved typing efficiency, making it a promising option to _enhance your typing experience_.